InstiSher/DiscordBotCleverGuy/README.md

 But i dont know how....

-Then i need to make a beautiful design
+Then i need to make a beautiful design (bot havent it)

 How telegramm may send a picture?